jeka-dev/jeka/README.md

 ##  What is JeKa ?

-<strong>JeKa</strong> is a build tool that allows users to build or directly run Java / Kotlin applications.
+<strong>JeKa</strong> is a build tool that allows users to build or run directly run Java/Kotlin applications.

 Its key features include: